Galphaa/portable/README.md

 # Portable

-"FILE NAME" meand the real file name and this file name should be in same directior were we are execution command or give path direction for file name
+"FILE NAME" means the real file name and this file name should be in same directior were we are execution command or give path direction for file name